alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ![A filled ellips drawn directly on the screen](part-05/images/sshot-1.graphics-on-screen.cropped.png)

 The effect is not entirely consistent between runs.
-Sometimes, if one doesn’t fill in the background, there’s a black background around the disk; sometimes (but rarely) there’s only the disk, then with essentially transparent background; and with some other graphics I’ve seen the background from one run of one program being retained as background for the graphics from another program, which was pretty confusing, huh where did *that* come from, before I understood what was going on.
+Usually, if one doesn’t fill in the background, there’s a black background around the disk; but sometimes (rarely) there’s only the disk, then with essentially transparent background; and with some other graphics I’ve seen the background from one run of one program being retained as background for the graphics from another program, which was pretty confusing, huh where did *that* come from, before I understood what was going on.
 This is much like the rest of Windows 11’s functionality, i.e. it’s pretty shaky, not very reliable, depending on the phase of the moon, but the unreliability doesn’t really matter here.

 For completeness, the `COLORREF` type is a 32-bit [RGB](https://en.wikipedia.org/wiki/RGB_color_model) **color** specification (3×8 = 24 bits used), and the `RECT` type is a simple struct with `left`, `top`, `right` and `bottom` integer value members.